dotnet/runtime/docs/coreclr/building/windows-instructions.md

 ##Python

 Python is used in the build system.
-We are currently using python 2.7.9, althoughw any recent (2.4+) version of Python should work, including Python 3.
+We are currently using python 2.7.9, although any recent (2.4+) version of Python should work, including Python 3.
 - Install [Python](https://www.python.org/downloads/) for Windows.
 - Add its location (e.g. C:\Python*\) to the PATH environment variable.